Business and Facebook Posts

 There are so many holidays these days, but it’s best to choose only the ones that give you the biggest chance to promote yourself.

-If it’s a busy holiday, like Christmas or the 4th of July, you might have other promotional endeavours going on, so picking some of the lesser-celebrated holidays could work in your favor.
+If it’s a busy holiday, like Christmas or the 4th of July, you might have other promotional endeavors going on, so picking some of the lesser-celebrated holidays could work in your favor as a Facebook post idea.

 Holidays that tie in with a product are ideal.
 A café could take advantage of #InternationalCoffeeDay#InternationalCoffeeDay on October 1st or a bookshop could tap into #WorldBookDay on April 23rd.